ekoontz/menard/README.md

 nil

-;; generate a random expression in English user> (-> :top babel.english/generate babel.english/morph)
+;; generate a random expression in English user> (-> babel.english/generate babel.english/morph)
 "your womens' new cities will lose me"
 ```

 The function `babel.english/generate` generates an English expression
-with input argument `:top`.
-This argument is the most general input
-possible: it means, generate a totally random expression with no
-constraints placed on what is generated.
+with no specified constraints: that is, the expression will only be
+constrained by the English grammar and lexicon defined by Babel.

 The generated expression is a Clojure map representing the phrase
 structure of the expression.
 We pass this to the function